takpare/-/Tutorial.md

     *.bin (.gitattributes)
 ```

 To see the list of files being track by git-lfs, run `git lfs ls-files`.
 You will see that this list is currently empty.
 This is because technically the file isn't an lfs object until after you commit it.

 Next, you need to add `.gitattributes` to your git repository. `git lfs track` stores the tracked files patterns in `.gitattributes`.
 This way when the repo is cloned, the track files patterns are preserved.
-Since the bin files were added before Git LFS was tracking `*.bin` files, they need to be added again to the Git index:
+We can also add the `*.bin` files now that they are tracked via git-lfs.

     git add .gitattributes "*.bin"